cromlyngames/Skeleton_world/README.md

 Provided under:
 Attribution-NonCommercial CC BY-NC
 This license lets you remix, tweak, and build upon this work non-commercially, and although  new works must also acknowledge Skeleton World and be non-commercial, you don’t have to license their derivative works on the same terms. -
-## I intend you that you can use Skeleton_World to build a hack and sell it.
+## I intend that you that you can use Skeleton_World to build a hack and sell it.

 # Creative Commons Attribution-NonCommercial 4.0 International Public License